-BU-524 Strategic Management 40 DU-J24 Strategic Management 4.0
+BU-524 Strategic Management 4.0 2002 S in the Bre Transmoorthe

 In this course, students will develop the ability to identify and frame complex strategic issues in operations, design operating strategies that address those issues, and take effective action to achieve the full potential of the decisions.
 This course will also explore the economic principles of business strategy, and develop an analytical framework for identifying and evaluating alternative strategies.
 It focuses on the major managerial issues associated with project management, and the tools and techniques that can be used to address them.
 Prerequisite: BU 510 and BU 521